tlh/workgroups.el/README.md

 If you encounter a bug in Workgroups, please file an issue [here](http://github.com/tlh/workgroups.el/issues).
-If possible, please include a stack-trace and a the value of `wg-list`.
+If possible, please include a stack-trace and the value of `wg-list`.

 ## A Note On Application Buffers